foundation/foundation-sites/docs/pages/sass.md

 ## Loading the Framework

-If you're the CLI to create a project, the Sass compilation process is already set up for you.
+If you're using the CLI to create a project, the Sass compilation process is already set up for you.
 If not, you can compile our Sass files yourself, or drop in a pre-built CSS file.

 To get started, first install the framework files using Bower or npm.